frePPLe/frepple/doc/user-guide/cookbook/segment/business-rules.rst

 In this example, we created three business rules :

-*  |  Safety Stock Maximum Period of Cover: This business rule applies to segment *Expensive parts in Brussels* and makes sure that no more than three months of forecast will be used as safety stock for these SKU.
+*  |  Safety Stock Maximum Period of Cover: This business rule applies to segment *Expensive parts in Brussels* and makes sure that no more than three months of forecast will be used as safety stock for these item-locations.

 *  |  Service Level : This business rule applies to segment *Cheap parts in Paris* and forces an fill rate of at least 98% for these parts.